 Below are links to correspondence letters written by the Conservation Fund Advisory Board (CFAB) regarding various sportsmen issues and funding matters associated with the State's fish and wildlife programs.

-- New York State Hatchery Infrastructure - letter from CFAB to Governor Andrew M. Cuomo regarding bringing New York's fish hatcheries back to the level necessary for maintaining viable stocking programs in an effort to keep "New York Open for Hunting and Fishing."
+- New York State Hatchery Infrastructure - letter from CFAB to Governor Andrew M. Cuomo regarding bringing New York's fish hatcheries back to the level necessary for maintaining viable stocking programs in an effort to keep "New York Open for Fishing and Hunting."

 - Lifetime License Fund - letter from John Stouffer (Office of Budget and Policy) to Jason Kemper (CFAB Chairman) thanking him for the letter regarding the investment of the Lifetime License Fund.